top of page

 Haleakalā National Park Road to Hana

-Sites in Haleakalā National Park:
+Sights in Haleakalā National Park:

 Pools of ‘Ohe’o (aka Seven Sacred Pools)